albertteoh/dosa-wiki/Getting-Started-Guide.md

         C1 time.Time
     }

-This example described an object with a partitioning key of `(K1, K2)` and a clustering key of `K3`.
+This example describes an object with a partitioning key of `(K1, K2)` and a clustering key of `K3`.
 There is a single non-key field, `C1`.

 ### Dump your schema definitions